ricardoyanez/grazing/README.md

 ### E01BGF

-E01BGF evaluates a piecewise cubic Hermite interpolant and its first derivative at a set of points.
+Evaluates a piecewise cubic Hermite interpolant and its first derivative at a set of points.

 ```Fortran
 SUBROUTINE E01BGF(N,X,F,D,M,PX,PF,PD,IFAIL)